Krotesk1/byte-of-vim/editing_basics.md

 > <br>
 > This is the second paragraph.

-Notice that the blank line is also copied when we do yap, so p adds that extra blank line as well.
+Notice that the blank line is also copied when we do `yap`, so `p` adds that extra blank line as well.

 There are two types of paste that can be done exactly like the two types of inserts we have seen before: